mohamedprojects/mohamedprojects/README.md

 <h1 align="center">Hi  👋, I'm med</h1>
-<h3 align="center">I am Mohamed ELATILLAH, currently pursuing my srydy in Data science/ data analytics from The school of Information Sciences at Rabat/Morocco.
+<h3 align="center">I am Mohamed, currently pursuing my srydy in Data science/ data analytics from The school of Information Sciences at Rabat/Morocco.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here.</h3>

 ## 🙋‍♂️ About Me